mouseslap/mouseslap.github.io/Subtick.md

 ```
 > Add `bind mwwheelup tick1` in `+w` (check [Alias of W](#alias-of-w) if you don't understand what does it mean)

 > To use this bind, you don't need to manually press crouch at the air in any time, just scroll the mouse wheel when the moment you feel you have landed, it will automatically crouch for a tick and release your crouch and try to jump.
+However, after using it for once, you need to press w to reset it.
 The bind above uses mwheelup as an example, change it to mwheeldown if you use mwheelup to jump.

 **Jump bug bind with mouse wheel 2**
 ```